HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 curl http://localhost:8080/issues/pushjobs -H "Content-Type: application/json" -H "Accept: application/json" -X POST -d @test.json
 ```

-This command uses a JSON file.Refer the following example:(Also a sample json file for ASE request named sample_request_ase.json can be found in this repository)
+This command uses a JSON file.
+Refer the following example:(Also a sample json file for ASE request named sample_request_ase.json can be found in this repository)

 test.json: